xsolla/pay-station-sdk/README.md

 ![Regular SDK web components](./readme_images/sdk_web_components_scheme.png 'Regular SDK web components')

-Using SDK components is straightforward: just paste the HTML tag of the component.
+Using SDK components is straightforward: you only need to paste the HTML tag of the component.
 SDK components are based on Web Components ([learn more](https://developer.mozilla.org/en-US/docs/Web/API/Web_components)), and do not work with older browsers like Internet Explorer 11.
 But if you want to use them or want total control of HTML, you can implement your own component based on public events instead of using SDK components.

 ![SDK component state sync](./readme_images/component_state_sync.png 'SDK component state sync')